 The Israelites and later the Jews were very much aware that the feasts were rehearsals of coming events.
 However, in many ways they didn’t understand what it was they were rehearsing.
 They were aware that Messiah was coming, and believed He was coming not just once, but twice.
 Actually, many Jews thought there would be two Messiahs, which is why John the Baptist, while in prison sent two of his disciples to Jesus to inquire if He was the one they were looking for, or if they should look for another (see Matthew 11:3 & Luke 7:19-20).
 Like many, I have read this many times thinking John was having doubts about Jesus while in prison, when actually he was questioning if Jesus was the only Messiah or if there would be another.

 We know the Jews were looking for a Messiah to save them from Roman occupation rather than from their sins; which, for the most part, they seemed unaware of.
-Because of their lack of understanding of the feasts they had been observing each year, most Jews totally missed the first coming of Jesus and continued to rehearse something that had already happened.
+Because of their lack of understanding of the feasts they had been observing each year, most Jews totally missed Jesus' coming as the Son of Man and continued to rehearse something that had already happened.

-It seems to me that His continual coming or appearing (see 2 Timothy 4:8) as a presence fully developed in a people, is also being missed not only by the Jews but by the Church that claims to know Him; primarily for the same reason the Jews missed His first coming.
+It seems to me that His continual coming or appearing (see 2 Timothy 4:8) as a presence fully developed in a people, is also being missed not only by the Jews but by the Church that claims to know Him; primarily for the same reason the Jews missed His coming as the Son of Man.
 Most of the Church has little if any understanding of the Feasts of God and of many other types and shadows woven throughout the Old Testament.

 As I have already stated, the plan(s) and purpose(s) (blueprint) of God can only be understood with a clear and correct understanding of the feasts.